run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 The system comes with a cluster-wide default of 100MiB of allocated CPU memory per GPU.
 To change the ratio see below.

+If you didn't request any GPUs for your job and has not specified `--memory`, the default is defined as a ratio of CPU Memory limit to CPU Memory Request.

+The system comes with a cluster-wide default of 1:0.1.
+To change the ratio see below.

 ### Defaults for --cpu-limit flag